MicrosoftDocs/iis-docs/iis/extensions/url-rewrite-module/using-rewrite-maps-in-url-rewrite-module.md

 [!code-xml[Main](using-rewrite-maps-in-url-rewrite-module/samples/sample5.xml)]

 Again, let's go through each rule element to understand what it does:
-`&lt;match url=".\*" /&gt;` - this element tells URL rewrite module to match any incoming URL (by using regular expression special character ".")
+`<match url=".\*" />` - this element tells URL rewrite module to match any incoming URL (by using regular expression special character ".")

-`&lt;add input="{StaticRedirects:{REQUEST\_URI}}" pattern="(.+)"&gt;` - this conditions checks is the value returned from rewrite map **StaticRedirects** is not an empty string.
+`<add input="{StaticRedirects:{REQUEST\_URI}}" pattern="(.+)">` - this conditions checks is the value returned from rewrite map **StaticRedirects** is not an empty string.
 To perform this check the value of the server variable REQUEST\_URI is passed as a parameter to the rewrite map.
 If rewrite map contains an entry with key, that is the same as REQUEST\_URI, then the value corresponding to that key will be returned.
 The regular expression pattern will match only non-empty strings, so if empty string was returned from the map then the condition will evaluate to false, hence no rewriting will be performed.
 If non-empty string was returned then that string will be captured in a back-reference, because of the parenthesis used in the pattern.

-`&lt;action type="Redirect" url="http://localhost{C:1}" appendQueryString="False" redirectType="Permanent" /&gt;` - this element specifies that URL rewrite module needs to redirect web client to a new URL that is constructed by concatenating the new domain name (in this case it is the same domain for simplicity purposes) and the redirection URL path returned by StaticRedirects map.
+`<action type="Redirect" url="http://localhost{C:1}" appendQueryString="False" redirectType="Permanent" />` - this element specifies that URL rewrite module needs to redirect web client to a new URL that is constructed by concatenating the new domain name (in this case it is the same domain for simplicity purposes) and the redirection URL path returned by StaticRedirects map.

 ## Testing the rule for redirection